ziyan/gatewaysshd/README.md

 * `-V` specifies the validity period

 Make sure the output of the command above says `Signed host key`.
 If it says `Signed user key`, then you probably forgot to supply the `-h` argument.
 After the command succeeds, you should get a file called `id_rsa.gateway-1.example.com-cert.pub`, that's the host certificate.
 There are many more options to customize your certificate, see `ssh-keygen -h`.

+To run an instance of `gatewaysshd`, you will need three files:

+* `id_rsa.gateway-1.example.com` is the private key, make sure no group or world access is allowed on this file
+* `id_rsa.gateway-1.example.com-cert.pub` is the certificate
+* `id_rsa.ca.pub` is the certificate authority's public key

 User Key and Certificate
 ------------------------